nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 |Attribute|Description|
 |---|---|
 |name|The event name|
+|severity|The severity of the event.
+Can be DIAGNOSTIC, ACTIVITY_LO, ACTIVITY_HI, WARNING_LO, WARNING_HI or FATAL.
 |id|A numeric value for the event.
 The value is relative to a base value set when the component is added to a topology|
 |format_string|A C-style format string for displaying the event and the argument values.|